 WREN itself began to fall on hard times, attracting more creditors and IRS agents than actual listeners.
 When it finally went off the air in September 1987, the demise of KFKU seemed imminent as well.
 As to the idea of continuing KFKU by some other means, Dr. Max Utsler, the KU School of Journalism’s director of radio, television and film programs, told the Lawrence Journal-World that he “didn’t notice any groundswell of support from the members of my department and my bosses, and that speaks for myself as well.”

 On December 1, 1995, the FCC announced an application by WREN to move to Kansas City, Missouri, with full-time operation at a transmitter site near the Worlds of Fun amusement park, with 15 kW daytime, 3.5 kW nights, DA-2.
-On December 16, 1996, the Commission dismissed petitions to deny the application, and granted WREN a construction permit for the move.
+On December 16, 1996, the Commission dismissed petitions to deny the application and granted WREN a construction permit for the move.
 In March 1997, WREN went silent, reportedly in preparation for the move.
 According to FCC records, WREN did not go silent until May 12, 1997.
-Under provisions of the Telecommunications Act of 1996, WREN would have to return to the air by May 11, 1998; if it did not, its license would have been automatically cancelled.
-Under these same provisions, KFKU’s license was formally cancelled on Febuary 9, 1997.
+Under provisions of the Telecommunications Act of 1996, WREN would have to return to the air by May 11, 1998; if it did not, its license would have been automatically canceled.
+Under these same provisions, KFKU was formally deleted on February 9, 1997.

 Also in 1997, Glinter proposed a sale to Mortenson Broadcasting (which earlier that year had bought the Gladstone station he had put on the air, KGGN).
-The application was filed with the Federal Communications Commission on June 11, 1997 and approved July 22, 1997.
+The application was filed with the Federal Communications Commission on June 11, 1997, and approved on July 22, 1997.

 In 2000, the station underwent yet another format and call-letter change.
 Entercom moved the format of longtime classical station KXTR(FM) to the 1250 kHz frequency.
 The FM station briefly held the call letters KXTR-FM after the KXTR calls were assigned to 1250 kHz on August 17, 2000.